DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-10-27-critiquing-the-link-between-partnerships-and-accreditations.md

       href: /register-of-training-providers/logging-changes-to-a-partnerships-linked-accreditations/
     - text: Preventing accreditations from being deleted if linked to a partnership
       href: /register-of-training-providers/preventing-accreditations-from-being-deleted-if-linked-to-a-partnership/
+    - text: Running design critiques to improve the service
+      href: /register-of-training-providers/running-design-critiques-to-improve-the-service/
+    - text: Iterating the service following design critiques
+      href: /register-of-training-providers/iterating-the-service-following-design-critiques/
 ---

 Recently, we designed a system to link provider partnerships to accreditations.

-We did this work:
+We did this work to:

-- To trace a partnership back to a legal basis – We wanted to show the accreditation that legitimises a partnership and to make that link explicit in the data
+- trace a partnership back to a legal basis – We wanted to show the accreditation that legitimises a partnership and to make that link explicit in the data

-- To improve downstream data quality – Services like Publish teacher training courses (Publish) and Apply for teacher training (Apply) could, in theory, use the accreditation link to validate relationships
+- improve downstream data quality – Services like Publish teacher training courses (Publish) and Apply for teacher training (Apply) could, in theory, use the accreditation link to validate relationships

-- To reduce ambiguity in reports – We expected cleaner reporting on active partners per accreditation and better historical insights
+- reduce ambiguity in reports – We expected cleaner reporting on active partners per accreditation and better historical insights

 After completing the design phase, we conducted two design critiques to review the key user journeys and identify opportunities for improvement.
 These sessions provided us with valuable feedback on interaction patterns, content design, and service logic.